Do You Know the 12 Different Types of Film Cameras?

 TLR Cameras – Twin Lens Reflex

-Twin Lens Reflex cameras use 2 twin lenses.
+Twin Lens Reflex cameras use two twin lenses.
 The top lens is used to help you focus and the bottom lens goes straight to your film.
-This style of camera allows you to configure your image very accurately.
-The main disadvantage to this type of film camera is the fact you are unable to change the lenses.
+This style of the camera allows you to configure your image very accurately.
+The main disadvantage of this type of film camera is the fact you are unable to change the lenses.

 Point and Shoot cameras are very compact because they do not possess any internal mirrors and their viewfinder is not connected to the lens.
 Exposure and focus are done for you automatically.
 This type of camera was very popular in the late 1980’s and early 1990’s with the introduction of disposable cameras.
 The ease of use makes this camera very appealing and this type of camera is also much less expensive than SLR and Range-Finder cameras.

-This camera design uses 2 lenses shooting at a piece of film from a distance which gives an effect similar to 3D when viewed with stereo glasses.
-It was this type of camera that was used in WWII to discover hidden Nazi weapons and bases.
+This camera design uses two lenses shooting at a piece of film from a distance which gives an effect similar to 3D when viewed with stereo glasses.
+Interesting factoid: It was this type of camera that was used in World War II to discover hidden Nazi weapons and bases.

-Polaroid is one of the most famous examples of this type of camera.
+Polaroid is the most famous example of the instant camera, so much so that its name is virtually synonymous with instant cameras.
 An instant camera exposes your film the moment you take the picture which gives you almost instant access to your photography.
 This type of camera uses a special type of film that can be developed in minutes.
 Before the advent of digital technology, this was the only way to check your images without having to get your film developed.
+We’ve come a long way since then, but these are still really fun cameras.

-Designed to be ultra thin, this type of camera has a lens that can be retracted into the frame.
+Designed to be ultra-thin, this type of camera has a lens that can be retracted into the frame.
 Older press cameras also utilized this configuration.
-Eventually, light leaks became a huge design flaw in these units.
+Eventually, light leaks became a huge design flaw in these units so you are not likely to see or use these very often.

 Large Format Cameras